Discrete and continuous symmetries in monotone Floer theory: Orientation computations

+First we need to understand some properties of the orientations of disc moduli spaces constructed in \cite[Chapter 8]{FOOObig}, so take an arbitrary disc $u$ in $\mathcal{M}$.
+Recall from \cref{ModSmooth} that we have a decomposition of bundle pairs

+where the $\kappa_j \in \Z$ are the partial indices of $u$, all of which are in fact non-negative.
+We abbreviate the left-hand side to $(E, F)$.
+The tangent space $T_u\mathcal{M}$ is the kernel of the Cauchy--Riemann operator

-where $\Gamma$ denotes the space of smooth sections.
-A choice of orientation and relative spin structure on $L$ induces a homotopy class of trivialisation of $F$, and using such a homotopy class Fukaya--Oh--Ohta--Ono \cite[Chapter 8]{FOOObig}, building on work of de Silva \cite{VdS}, constructed an orientation on $\ker \conj\pd_{(E, F)}$ which is used to orient $\modind{2k}$.
+A choice of orientation and relative spin structure on $L$ induces a homotopy class of trivialisation of $F$, and it is this trivialisation which is used to define the orientation on $T_u \mathcal{M}$.

-Roughly speaking, their construction proceeds by degenerating the disc $D$ into a nodal curve $D \cup \C\P^1$ (joined at the point $0$ in each component), itself carrying a bundle pair $(E', F')$ and Cauchy--Riemann operator $\conj\pd_{(E', F')}$, such that $(E, F)$ and $(E', F')$ are identified over a collar neighbourhood of $\pd D$.
+Roughly speaking, the construction proceeds by degenerating the disc $D$ into a nodal curve $D \cup \C\P^1$ (joined at the point $0$ in each component), itself carrying a bundle pair $(E', F')$ and Cauchy--Riemann operator $\conj\pd_{(E', F')}$, such that $(E, F)$ and $(E', F')$ are identified over a collar neighbourhood of $\pd D$.
 Gluing results give a bijection between holomorphic sections of $E'$ over each component of the nodal curve separately, which agree at the joining point, and holomorphic sections of the original bundle $E$.
 From this we obtain an isomorphism

-where the map on the right-hand side sends $(s_D, s_{\C\P^1})$ to $s_D(0)-s_{\C\P^1}(0)$.
-Since $u$ has all partial indices non-negative \cite[Lemma 3.3.1]{EL1}, this map is in fact surjective, so we have a short exact sequence
+where $E_0'$ is the fibre over $0$ and the map on the right-hand side sends a pair of sections $(s_1, s_2)$ to $s_1(0)-s_2(0)$.
+Since the disc $u$ is regular (\cref{ModSmooth}) this map is surjective, so we have a short exact sequence

-The degeneration is done in such a way that $(E'|_D, F')$ is trivialised by our choice of trivialisation of $F$, so we have an identification of $\ker \conj\pd_{(E'|_D, F')}$ with $\R^n$, by evaluating solutions at a boundary point (and reversing the orientation on $L$ switches the orientation of this identification).
+The degeneration is done in such a way that $(E'|_D, F')$ is trivialised by our choice of trivialisation of $F$, giving an identification of $\ker \conj\pd_{(E'|_D, F')}$ with $\R^n$ by evaluating solutions at a boundary point (and reversing the orientation on $L$ switches the orientation of this identification, as claimed in \cref{OrientationReverse}).
 The other two spaces appearing on the right-hand side of \eqref{eqorker} carry complex structures and hence canonical orientations.
 Putting these three orientations together with the short exact sequence \eqref{eqorSES}, we see that there is an induced orientation on $\ker \conj\pd_{(E, F)}$, which is the space we are really interested in.
 The auxiliary choices made do not affect this orientation.